Soldiers crush protests as military seizes power in Burkina Faso

 OUAGADOUGOU Heavily armed troops crushed protests in Burkina Faso's capital Ouagadougou after a former spy chief seized power in a military coup on Thursday, derailing a democratic transition that had inspired many in Africa.

-At least three people were killed and more than 60 injured, according to hospital sources, when members of the presidential guard fired warning shots to disperse crowds and used batons to beat back stone-throwing demonstrators.
+At least three people were killed and more than 60 injured, according to hospital sources, when members of the presidential guard fired warning shots to disperse crowds and beat back stone-throwing demonstrators with batons.

-The coup leaders' authority did not appear to extend beyond the capital and soldiers stood aside as youths demonstrated in several other cities and towns.

-The protesters were demanding the release of the interim president and members of his government detained by the presidential guard on Wednesday, and the organization of elections as scheduled for Oct.
+Protesters demanded the release of the interim president and members of his government detained by the presidential guard on Wednesday, and the organisation of elections due on Oct.
 11.

-The vote is meant to mark a return to democracy a year after unrest toppled President Blaise Compaore when he tried to extend his 27-year rule.
+The vote was supposed to cap a return to democracy a year after unrest toppled President Blaise Compaore when he tried to extend his 27-year rule.
 The uprising became a beacon for democratic aspirations in Africa at a time when long-term rulers from Rwanda to Congo Republic are seeking to scrap term limits.

-Thursday's coup drew condemnation from former colonial power France and the United States.
-United Nations Secretary General Ban Ki-moon also demanded the release of detained officials and resumption of the transition.
+Thursday's coup sparked condemnation from former colonial power France and the United States.
+U.N.
+Secretary General Ban Ki-moon also demanded the release of detained officials and the resumption of the transition.

-Senegal's President Macky Sall, the current chairman of the West African ECOWAS bloc, and Benin's President Thomas Boni Yayi were to travel to Ouagadougou on Friday to act as mediators in the crisis and attempt to free the government officials.

-He said the underlying cause of the military power grab was fear of instability after the transitional government barred Compaore's supporters from contesting the polls next month.
+But he said the underlying cause of the military power grab was fear of instability after the transitional government barred Compaore's supporters from contesting the Oct.
+11 election.

-"There may be some kind of sanctions to face but we will ask the international community to be understanding of Burkina Faso," Diendere told Reuters, promising to swiftly release the president and prime minister and eventually organize elections.
+"There may be some kind of sanctions to face but we will ask the international community to be understanding of Burkina Faso," Diendere told Reuters, promising to swiftly release the president and prime minister.

+"We are going to discuss with the international community to see how quickly we can organise elections."

 Under Compaore, Burkina emerged as a regional ally of France and the United States against al Qaeda-linked militants.
 Burkina hosts some 200 special forces as part of France's Barkhane regional anti-terrorist operation, while Diendere took part in U.S.-sponsored regional counter-terrorism exercises in February.